 Thus it is able to accommodate welding different metals, including aluminum.
-And it has a duty cycle of 60% at 150 amps when plugged to a 110v power source.
-When you plug it to a 220v power outlet, you get the same duty cycle at 190 amps.
+And it has a duty cycle of 60% at 150 amps when plugged into a 110v power source.
+When you plug it into a 220v power outlet, you get the same duty cycle at 190 amps.

 Included in the package is a TIG torch, which you can use to get started right away.
 There is also a foot pedal and an argon gas regulator.
 A ground clamp with a cable is also included in the package.